Where can I get my prescription dispensed?

 A full list of pharmacies in your area can be found on the NHS choices website.

-A full list of registered internet pharmacies is available on this site
+A full list of registered internet pharmacies is available here

 A full list of registered appliance contractors is available here